KwangEun/KwangEun.github.io/index.md

 Address : (38430) 521-1, Colleage of Engineering(D2) at Daegu Catholic University, Gyeongsangbuk-do, Gyeongsan, Hayang-eup, Hayang-ro, 13-13, South Korea

-## Infos
+## Info

 ----

-KwangEun An(안광은) is a master's course student in Major of [Computer Information Communication Convergence](http://it.cu.ac.kr) at [Daegu Catholic University](http://www.cu.ac.kr)(DCU) since 2017 and a member of [Software Engineering Laboratory]() at DCU since 2015.
+KwangEun An(안광은) is a master's course student in Major of [Computer Information Communication Convergence](http://it.cu.ac.kr) at [Daegu Catholic University](http://www.cu.ac.kr)(DCU) and a member of [Software Engineering Laboratory]() at DCU since 2015.
 Previously, he worked part-time for the [LeadingI](http://www.leadingi21.com/) as an engineer in support team for 2009-2010.
 He received his B.S. in Major of Information Communication Convergence at School of Information Technology, DCU in 2017.

 He is interested in Internet of Things, Image Processing, Software Engineering, Artificial Intelligence, Machine Learning, Information Security and Linux Operating System.